michael-betz/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

               Enabled FIFO in Streaming mode of Accelerometer and Gyro (no samples will be lost!)
               Fixed Glitches in Magnetometer output by setting it to 75 Hz measurement rate (was 220 Hz before) 23.03.2014:  Fixed a problem with the USB interrupt and atomic access, not allowing the tracker to change sensor scale Changed sensor scaling to floating point numbers and scaled to values as expected from the SDK 29.03.2014:  Added gyroscope "set to zero" calibration routine (Press the user button on the STM board and keep it very still)
               Added temperature readout from gyro
-			  Added some nice LED animations for IDLE mode, Tracker running mode and Calibration mode 01.04.2014:  Gyro offset calibration is now saved to Flash at address 0x08006000 and hence retained after power off
+              Added some nice LED animations for IDLE mode, Tracker running mode and Calibration mode 01.04.2014:  Gyro offset calibration is now saved to Flash at address 0x08006000 and hence retained after power off 08.05.2014:  Fixed bug in readSensorAcc(): an array was accessed outside its boundaries. also included the .hex file and switched on compiler optimizations 11.05.2014:  Experimental: Setting of board orientation ...
+              Push the user button for > 1 s to choose between 8 preconfigured orientation settings Push the user button again for > 1 s to save the setting to FLASH memory
 </pre>